OpenMS/pyopenms-docs/docs/source/index.rst

   - post-processing tools such as percolator, MSStats, Fido
   - metabolomics tools such as SIRIUS, CSI:FingerId

-Please see the appendix of the official `pyOpenMS Manual
-<http://proteomics.ethz.ch/pyOpenMS_Manual.pdf>`_ for a complete documentation
-of the pyOpenMS API and all wrapped classes.

-Note: the current documentation relates to the 2.7.0 release of pyOpenMS.

 .. toctree::
    :maxdepth: 2
    :caption: Introduction